saifalfalah/react-handbook/content/jest/index.md

 Most commonly used matchers, comparing the value of the result of `expect()` with the value passed in as argument, are:

 - `toBe` compares strict equality, using `===`
 - `toEqual` compares the values of two variables.
-If it's an object or array, checks equality of all the properties or elements
+If it's an object or array, it checks the equality of all the properties or elements
 - `toBeNull` is true when passing a null value
-- `toBeDefined` is true when passing a defined value (opposite as above)
+- `toBeDefined` is true when passing a defined value (opposite to the above)
 - `toBeUndefined` is true when passing an undefined value
-- `toBeCloseTo` is used to compare floating values, avoid rounding errors
+- `toBeCloseTo` is used to compare floating values, avoiding rounding errors
 - `toBeTruthy` true if the value is considered true (like an `if` does)
 - `toBeFalsy` true if the value is considered false (like an `if` does)
 - `toBeGreaterThan` true if the result of expect() is higher than the argument